-There are no weather warnings currently in force
+There are no weather warnings in force anywhere in the United Kingdom.

 About the Met Office Weather Warnings

-About the Environment Agency Flood Warnings
+About Flood Warnings

-The flood warnings are issued by the Environment Agency and the Scottish Environment Protection Agency and sent to the BBC Weather Centre, we then issue a compendium of warnings based on the latest information available.
+The flood warnings are issued by the Environment Agency, the Scottish Environment Protection Agency and Natural Resources Wales, and sent to the BBC Weather Centre.
+We then issue a compendium of warnings based on the latest information available.
 When severe flood warnings are issued they will also be highlighted on TV broadcasts.

 Find out more about Flood Warnings

 There are a number of ways you find out whether your area is at risk from flooding.
-Both the Environment Agency (for England and Wales) and the Scottish Environment Protection Agency update their warnings 24 hours a day via the Floodline number.
+The Environment Agency, the Scottish Environment Protection Agency and Natural Resources Wales update their warnings 24 hours a day via the Floodline number.

 Floodline - 0345 988 1188

 Monday 16 October Published at 10:00

 Monthly forecastingThe weather beyond about a week ahead stretches even the most experienced weather forecaster.
 Complex numerical weather forecast models from the Met Office and the European Centre for Medium-Range Weather Forecasts (ECMWF) are run many times for the month (and season) ahead to build up a picture of the likelihood of different weather types affecting the UK.

-Next update at 10:00, Monday 28 July
+Next update at 10:00, Monday 23 October

 This Evening and Tonight

-Outlook for Saturday to Monday
+Outlook for Tuesday to Thursday